practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dart/README.md

 $
 ```

-_dartaotruntime_ provides a minimal Dart runtime for running AOT modules: https://github.com/dart-lang/sdk/blob/8c7e9a045ca46f4430494810a62eddb960e76bc2/README.dart-sdk#L8
+_dartaotruntime_ provides a minimal runtime for running Dart AOT modules: https://github.com/dart-lang/sdk/blob/8c7e9a045ca46f4430494810a62eddb960e76bc2/README.dart-sdk#L8

 ..and is the only command which works with Dart AOT modules.

 <br/>

-### Standalone (or self-contained) executable
+### Standalone (or self-contained) executable (which may not be independently portable)

-A Dart script can be be compiled directly to a standalone, native executable like this:
+A Dart script can be compiled directly to a "standalone executable" like this:

 ```
 $ dart compile exe ./random_streams_for_perf_stats.dart